bstrie/rust-rustic/README.md

     [Output]
     rust: "side effects!"

-Note that using the `?expr` syntax does *not* cause the logging statement to recur in future evaluations.
+Note that, for the sake of convenience, using the `?expr` syntax does *not* cause the logging statement to recur in future evaluations.
 You can clear Rustic's remembered commands by typing an `EOF` character at the input prompt (`^D` on Unix) or by using the magic word `%clear`.

-If you don't want your commands to be saved for future evaluation passes, enter `?` on its own line to order Rustic to discard all subsequent commands in that batch after the initial evaluation:
+If you don't want any of your commands to be saved for future evaluation passes, enter `?` on its own line to order Rustic to discard all subsequent commands in that batch after the initial evaluation:

     [Input]
     let a = 2;